bcmichael/RNMR-Docs/docs/command/full_command.md

 The value of ind must not exceed the product of the sizes of the dimensions that the linear index is over.
 For example in a 3D data set with 32X64 blocks ind can be up to 2048 when ndim is 1 but only up to 64 if ndim is 2.
+## DCDREC
+Convert record number into archive and archive record index

+Category: Misc.

+Format: `DCDREC` rec

+Defaults: 1

+Description:
+`DCDREC` accepts a record rec as an argument.
+It then prints the archive number that that record is in and the index of the record within that archive.
+Since record numbers in archives other than 1 are represented by adding 200 for each archive this can be a useful conversion back to just the archive and record number.
+For example if rec is 205 it will print that the archive is 2 and the record index is 5.
 ## DCL
 Execute a `DCL` command in background Category:  	Pipe OS